Upper Midwest braces for blizzard, nearly 2 feet of snow

 In Sioux Falls, Dallas VandenBos has owned Robson True Value hardware store for 48 years.
 His customers are used to the snow, but don’t necessarily trust the forecast.

-“When we had that storm the first part of January, they told us we were probably going to get three or four inches of snow, and we got 18 inches,” VandenBos said.
+“When we had that storm the first part of January, they told us we were probably going to get 3 or 4 inches of snow, and we got 18 inches,” VandenBos said.

 Sales of snow-related items haven’t really picked up, but VandenBos has a backlog of snow blowers to repair.
 Those bringing them in Tuesday were out of luck — they won't be ready for a week.